 The 2017 version added turn-by-turn directions and some mapping functions.

-The Edge 25 is Garmin's smallest ever GPS computer, and along with its diminutive size, Garmin has nailed the user interface, which is a dream to use.
+The discontinued Edge 25 was Garmin's smallest ever GPS computer, and along with its diminutive size, Garmin nailed the user interface, which is a dream to use.

 If you don't need route mapping and navigation and just want to track all the important metrics like speed, distance and elevation, the Edge 25 does everything you need.